Skip to content

 Syntax

 Provide a JSON object containing status codes and their corresponding TTLs.
-Each key-value pair in the cache TTL by status page rule has the following syntax:
+Each key-value pair in the cache TTL by status cache rule has the following syntax:

-• status_code: A string such as 200 or 500. status_code matches the exact status code from the origin web server.
+• status_code: An integer value such as 200 or 500. status_code matches the exact status code from the origin web server.
 Valid status codes are between 100-999.

-• TTL: An integer that defines the duration an asset is valid in seconds or one of the following strings: no-store, no-cache.
-Only positive integers, including 0, are accepted.
+• value: An integer value that defines the duration an asset is valid in seconds or one of the following strings: no-store (equivalent to -1), no-cache (equivalent to 0).

 Set cache TTL by response status via a Cloudflare Worker